buckaroogeek/dnf-local-plugin-examples/vagrant-example/README.md

 vagrant provision
 ```

-The ansible playbook (./ansible/playbook.yaml) will run, installing the dnf local plugin and then executing a `#dnf update` which will pull most rpms from the local repository shared on `/srv/repodir` by Vagrant.
+The ansible playbook (./ansible/playbook.yaml) will run, installing the dnf local plugin and then executing a `#dnf update` if the dnf_update flag in the Vagranfile is set to `true`.
+The `dnf update` will pull most rpms from the local repository shared on `/srv/repodir` by Vagrant.
 Note that the location of the local repository in the playbook must match the location specified in the Vagrantfile as a shared folder.
 The number of rpms retrieved from the local repository will depend on how long the repository has been in use on the host.